bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Breezy and Overcast
+- Drizzle and Breezy
-- 90% humidity
+- 87% humidity
 - 14 mph wind
-- 100% cloud cover
+- 72% cloud cover
 - 35 AQI 🟩
 - 0.06 inches of rain expected in the next 48 hours